Martin Scorsese: 1973–1989: Breakthrough and acclaim

 In 1983, Scorsese began work on this long-cherished personal project.
-The Last Temptation of Christ, based on the 1955 novel written by Nikos Kazantzakis, retold the life of Christ in human rather than divine terms.
+The Last Temptation of Christ, based on the 1955 novel by Nikos Kazantzakis, retold the life of Christ in human rather than divine terms.
 Barbara Hershey recalls introducing Scorsese to the book while they were filming Boxcar Bertha.
 The film was slated to shoot under the Paramount Pictures banner, but shortly before principal photography was to start, Paramount pulled the plug on the project, citing pressure from religious groups.
 In this aborted 1983 version, Aidan Quinn was cast as Jesus, and Sting was cast as Pontius Pilate.
 (In the 1988 version, these roles were played by Willem Dafoe and David Bowie respectively.)
 However, following his mid-1980s flirtation with commercial Hollywood, Scorsese made a major return to personal filmmaking with the project; Universal Pictures agreed to finance the film as Scorsese agreed to make a more mainstream film for the studio in the future (it eventually resulted in Cape Fear).
 Even prior to its 1988 release, the film (adapted by Taxi Driver and Raging Bull veteran Paul Schrader) caused a massive furor, with worldwide protests against its perceived blasphemy effectively turning a low-budget independent film into a media sensation.
 Most of the controversy centered on the final passages of the film, which depicted Christ marrying and raising a family with Mary Magdalene in a Satan-induced hallucination while on the cross.

-In 1986, Scorsese directed the 18 minute short film Bad featuring Michael Jackson and Wesley Snipes (in his film debut).
+In 1986, Scorsese directed the 18-minute short film Bad featuring Michael Jackson and Wesley Snipes (in his film debut).
 The short also serves as a music video and was shot in the Hoyt–Schermerhorn Streets station in Brooklyn over a 6-week period during November and December 1986.
-The short film's cinematographer was frequent Scorsese collaborator Michael Chapman.
-The dancing and filmmaking was heavily influenced by the 1961 film West Side Story.
-Scorsese also noted the influence of his own film Taxi Driver (1976) in Spike Lee's documentary about the 25th anniversary of the short titled, Bad 25 (2012).
-The short has been praised by critics as one of the most iconic and greatest videos of all time; Jackson's outfit has been cited as an influence on fashion.
-That year, he had signed a deal with upstart major The Walt Disney Studios to produce and direct features, following the success of The Color of Money, and the company is currently soliciting material for possible development, and decided not to decide on projects he had hoped to produce under the company's two-year agreement with the studio, and the decision Scorsese wants to hire established directors like Elia Kazan and Arthur Penn.
+Chapman was the film's cinematographer.
+The direction and choreography were heavily influenced by West Side Story (1961).
+Scorsese also noted the influence of Taxi Driver in Spike Lee's documentary Bad 25 (2012).
+The short has been praised by critics as one of the greatest and most iconic videos of all time.
+That year, he had signed a deal with upstart major The Walt Disney Studios to produce and direct features, following the success of The Color of Money.